 - Explore Chatsworth House with Paul Martin, including a guided tour.

-- Take part in guided tours of Tissington Hall and Haddon Hall.
+- Take part in a guided tour of Tissington Hall.

 Day1Cream tea and introductory talk at Old Hall HotelOld Hall Hotel, United Kingdom